zerasul/mdbook_en/15SRAM/sram.md

 After seeing the horizontal interruption, we can see the vertical interruption; which occurs when the entire screen is finished being painted; this interruption takes much longer to complete.
 Therefore, it can be used to make more changes than the horizontal interruptions.

 We are going to see how we can use this interrupt, and the functions that SGDK provides us to work with this type of interrupt.
-It is important to know, that for this type of interrupt it is very useful to perform all the operations that are related to the VDP like updating the backgrounds or the Sprites themselves.
+It is important to know that for this type of interrupt it is very useful to perform all the operations that are related to the VDP like updating the backgrounds or the Sprites themselves.

 It is very important to take this into account since making these changes in the main thread is much more expensive, so we have to avoid making these changes in the main thread.